Kroll: 3♣ Limit Raise with Exactly Three Trumps

 A common Bergen structure is:

 Kroll changes the meaning of 3♣.
-Instead of showing four-card support, it shows exactly three-card support and invitational values.
+Instead of showing a constructive four-card raise, it shows exactly three-card support and invitational values.
+With the constructive raise, responder simply raises to 2 of the major, which leaves room for whatever game-try bids the partnership employs.

 Alerting and Partnership Notes

-Kroll is artificial and should be disclosed according to your local alert rules.
+Kroll is artificial and must be alerted.
 Do not assume opponents will understand that 3♣ is not clubs.

 Agree on these details before using it:

-• Whether Kroll is off by a passed hand
+- Whether Kroll is off by a passed hand (the inventor recommends Drury instead of Kroll by a passed hand)

 Bottom Line

 Kroll gives responder a clean way to say: “I have a limit raise, but exactly three trumps.”
-Opener can place the contract, ask with 3♦, or investigate higher when the fit and controls look good.
+Opener can place the contract or investigate game or slam with 3♦.

 It is a small convention, but that is the point.
 It names one common hand type accurately, and it keeps your major-suit raises from blurring three-card and four-card support.